nginxinc/ngx-rust/README.md

 ## Clean configuration

-This will remove existing configuration
+This will remove all Rust artifacts as well generated NGINX build artifacts
 ```bash
 make super_clean
 ```